 The facility owner/operator type and description of FACILITY_TYPE_CODE.
 A facility type may include:

 - Government Owned/Contractor Operated

 - Tribal Government

-- The list of pollutants with enforceable (i.e., numeric limits or monitoring only) and/or benchmark limits in the current version of the NPDES permit.
+The list of pollutants with enforceable (i.e., numeric limits or monitoring only) and/or benchmark thresholds in the current version of the NPDES permit.
 An active set limit must exist for the parameter.

-- The 3-digit code representing the permitted outfall or pipe of interest in ICIS-NPDES (e.g., 001).
+The code representing the permitted outfall or pipe of interest in ICIS-NPDES (e.g., 001).
 This is the identifier assigned for each location at which permit conditions are being applied.

 Code Description NPD NPDES Individual Permit NGP NPDES Master General Permit GPC General Permit Covered Facility SNN State Issued Master General Permit (Non-NPDES) IIU Individual IU Permit (Non-NPDES) SIN Individual State Issued Permit (Non-NPDES) APR Associated Permit Record UFT Unpermitted Facility

 The four-character Standard Industrial Classification (SIC) code that classifies the main product produced or service performed at the plant.

 A two-character field that contains the state postal abbreviation for the state in which the facility is located.